Henry R. Rathbone: Political career

 Rathbone later became involved in politics.
 He was a delegate to the Republican National Convention in 1916 which nominated Charles Evans Hughes for the presidency.
 He was elected as a Republican to the United States House of Representatives in 1922, and served from 1923 until his death in 1928.
-Rathbone also served one year as President of the Illinois State Society of Washington, DC, until his death.
+Rathbone also served one year as President of the Illinois State Society of Washington, D.C., until his death in Chicago on July 15, 1928.
+He was buried at Acacia Park Cemetery in Norwood Park Township, Illinois.